Bassim789/filedir/README.md

 # tree_file
 Download the repo, and go to the repo.

-Here run this command where the path to scan has to set:
+Here run this command where the path to scan has to be set:

 python tree_file.py $path_to_scan